decent-finance/direct-ios/README.md

 ## Installation

-For the moment you can download and link with the framework manually.
-Support for CocoaPods and Carthage will be added soon.
+You can use CocoaPods or download and link with the framework manually.
+Support for Carthage will be added soon.

+### CocoaPods

+pod 'CEXDirect'

 ## Usage

+You must receive your placement ID and secret to be able to integrate the framework into your application.

+Example of usage:

 ```
   let cexDirect = CEXDirect(placementID: "your_placement_id", secret: "your_placement_secret")